-- The GCSE History course is designed to encourage students to develop their historical skills by completing a variety of units covering several different time periods. - There are 3 exams, 1 hour each, with one sat in y10 and two at the end of y11.
-At the beginning of Year 10 there is a controlled assessment exam worth 20% of the GCSE. - The topic studied in Year 10 is Nazi Germany - The topic studied in Year 11 is Crime and Punishment, which is an outline study of 500 years of History
+- The GCSE History course is designed to encourage students to develop their historical skills by completing a variety of units covering several different time periods. - There are 2 exams, 1 hour each, with one sat in Year 10 and one at the end of Year 11. - There are two controlled assessments each worth 20% of the final GCSE grade. - In Year 10 the pupils study changes in America 1880-1980 followed by a controlled assessment on a Welsh history topic. - In Year 11 the pupils study Welsh history with a focus on the civil war era (1603-1660) followed by a study of Genghis Khan (1162-1227)